LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-sqs/README.md

 `aws sqs send-message --queue-url <queue-url> --message-body "{ \"message\": \"hello world\" }"`

 The `queue-url` parameter can either be the SQS queue's name or its URL.
-The name takes the form `queue-to-trigger-lambda-<scope>` where scope is the context variable named `scope` when deploying the lambda.
-The URL can be found on the Simple Queue Service page of the AWS Console.
+This value is exported by the CDK and therefore printed to the command line when the app is deployed.

 To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `/aws/lambda/lambdaTriggeredBySqs-<scope>` -> and click on the most recent Log Stream.
 The message "hello world" will be printed in the logs.